 - Accept the fact that there is no sport without failures and use the defeats as opportunities to learn from them

-- Take responsibility of your mistakes or failures, however, don’t stay tied up in frustration
+- Take responsibility for your mistakes or failures, however, don’t stay tied up in frustration

 - Convert the ugly result into a challenge, not a threat